mnkhan3/luckyAuto/README.md

 Creating application called LuckyAuto for keeping track of car transactions.

-# capture-transactions
+# capture-orders

-* Consumes transactions via REST APIs and save it to database
+* Consumes orders via REST APIs and save it to database

 # transactions-records